Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Discussion

+The numerical results presented in Table 1 are of similar quality, as the QUBO solutions cover only up to 3~\% fewer trips than the CP solutions (up to 7~\% fewer trips when only the LEAP solutions are considered), while the empty driven kilometres are of the same order of magnitude.
+This way the QUBO approach is able to produce qualitatively similar results as the CP approach.
+Of course, the run times for both approaches differ widely.
+We noticed that the empty driven kilometres have the lowest value for classical tabu search.

-An intriguing aspect of the LEAP cloud hybrid solver from D-Wave is that in the detailed timing that one can see in the online dashboard, the amount of time spent on QPU never surpassed a second, even when the total time spent by LEAP was up to 1~hour.
+The run times for the QUBO approaches are much longer than for the CP cases.
+However, the LEAP cloud hybrid solver from D-Wave shows in the online dashboard that the amount of time spent on the QPU never surpassed three seconds, even when the total time spent by LEAP was up to 2~hours.